 - Currently, only a subset of the xlwings API is covered, mainly the Range and Sheet classes with a focus on reading and writing values.
 This, however, includes full support for type conversion including pandas DataFrames, NumPy arrays, datetime objects, etc. - Excel 2016 and 2019 won't support automatic Date conversion when reading from Excel to Python.
-It works properly though on Excel 2021 and Excel 365. - You are moving within the web's request/response cycle, meaning that values that you write to a range will only be written back to Google Sheets/Excel once the function call returns.
-Put differently, you'll get the state of the sheets at the moment the call was initiated, but you can't read from a cell you've just written to until the next call. - You will need to use the same xlwings version for the Python package and the JavaScript module, otherwise, the server will raise an error. - Currently, custom functions (a.k.a. user-defined functions or UDFs) are not supported.
+It works properly though on Excel 2021 and Excel 365 and for previous versions, you can use either xw.to_datetime() or the datetime.date or datetime.datetime converters.
+For pandas DataFrames, you can use the parse_dates converter. - You are moving within the web's request/response cycle, meaning that values that you write to a range will only be written back to Google Sheets/Excel once the function call returns.
+Put differently, you'll get the state of the sheets at the moment the call was initiated, but you can't read from a cell you've just written to until the next call. - You will need to use the same xlwings version for the Python package and the JavaScript module, otherwise, the server will raise an error.